SJV-S/OpenCelerator/README.md

 **OpenCelerator will forever remain free and open-source**

 About half a year's work has gone into this project.
-There is no team or funding behind it—just me.
+There is no team or funding behind it.
+Just me.
 If you find the app useful and would like to see its development continue, please consider donating.

 Patreon: https://www.patreon.com/johanpigeon/membership<br>
 Bitcoin (base chain): bc1qg8y5pxv5g86mhj59xdk89r6tr70zdw6rh6rwh4<br>